Protecting the Recent Past for the Future

 Wessex Archaeology 2015 U8 Marine Geophysical Survey and Archaeological Report, unpublished report for Historic England

-Mark has responsibility for the protection of underwater cultural heritage.
-He regularly works with marine enforcement agencies to detect and prosecute underwater heritage crime and he advises the UK National Commission for UNESCO on marine matters.
+At time of writing Mark had responsibility for the protection of underwater cultural heritage with Historic England.
+He has subsequently left the organisation.
+Mark regularly worked with marine enforcement agencies to detect and prosecute underwater heritage crime and he advises the UK National Commission for UNESCO on marine matters.
 He is a professional diver and a Fellow of the Society of Antiquaries.